asiapay-lib/asiapay-Woocommerce/README.md

 5. Go to WooCommerce section > Settings.
 6. Go to Payment Gateways Tab.
 7. Go to PayDollar.
-8. Set the module configurations.
+8. Set the module configurations

 ## Setup the Datafeed URL on PayDollar/PesoPay/SiamPay
  1. Login to your PayDollar/PesoPay/SiamPay account.